ideruga/homepage/Specification.md

 ## Intro
 The goal of this project is to create a miniature personal web page frame built on the modern Java stack.
 It should be easily customisable and deployable.

-Apart developing personal experience with the given technologies, it aims at providing examples of a real-world usage.
+Apart from developing personal experience with the given technologies, it aims at providing examples of a real-world usage of the frameworks it is based on.

 ## Contents